Milton, VT Demographics

 A map of Milton's Population by Race

-Of the 180 places in Vermont, Milton is the 16th most populous.
+Milton is ranked the 17th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Milton was ranked the 16th most populous place in the 2020 Census.

 Milton's White Population